sosy-lab/cpachecker/doc/Benchmark.md

   Use this if the last few ns of CPU time are more important than memory statistics.

-It is also recommended to disable assertion checking for benchmarks.
+You should also disable assertion checking for benchmarks.
 This can be done by adding the command-line argument `-disable-java-assertions`.